Cypress vs Selenium

 Before launching into the market, its AI-driven framework was tested over millions of test scenarios to ensure its reliability over complex functionality and end-to-end workflows.

-It works seamlessly without any additional test automation frameworks and requires 200x less time on test maintenance.
+It works seamlessly without any additional test automation frameworks and nearly obliterates test maintenance.

 |Test Execution Speed||Its use of XPath makes the testing results unreliable sometimes.
 The reason is that the XPath search pattern often changes between two different executions, and it navigates through the HTML DOM structure to locate the specific elements.

 Depending on what element identifiers are used, it generates a different search path for every new execution.